TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 # GP

 Regular GP appointments have at least a two week lead time.
-To get an on the day "emergency" GP appointment you need to hit the phone lines when they open at 8am.
+To get an on-the-day "emergency" GP appointment you need to hit the phone lines when they open at 8am.
 Then be prepared to wait in a queue while hoping there will be some appointments left when you get to the front.

 As I knew I'd need to see a GP after my visit to the walk-in clinic, I rang that day to see if I could prebook an emergency slot.
 No dice.
 The phone lottery is the only way.